Asymptotic Log-concavity of Dominant Lower Bruhat Intervals via Brunn--Minkowski Inequality: Abstract

 \section{Abstract}

-Bj\"orner and Ekedahl [Ann. of Math.
-(2), 170(2): 799-817, 2009] pioneered the study of length-counting sequences associated with parabolic lower Bruhat intervals in crystallographic Coxeter groups.
+Bj\"orner and Ekedahl [Ann.\@~of Math.\@~(2), 170.2(2009), pp.\@ 799--817] pioneered the study of length-counting sequences associated with (parabolic) lower Bruhat intervals in crystallographic Coxeter groups.
 In this paper, we study the asymptotic behavior of these sequences in affine Weyl groups.
-Let $W$ be an affine Weyl group with corresponding finite Weyl group $W_f$, and let ${}^{f}{W}$ denote the set of minimal right $W_f$-coset representatives.
-We prove that the length-counting sequences associated with the parabolic lower Bruhat intervals $[e, t_\lambda]^f:=[e, t_\lambda] \cap {}^{f}{W}$ are ``asymptotically'' log-concave, where the translation $t_\lambda \in W$ corresponds to a dominant coroot lattice element $\lambda$.
-More precisely, we prove that certain discrete measures constructed from length-counting sequences converge weakly to a continuous measure constructed from certain polytope, and we prove that the density function of the limit is log-concave by applying the classical Brunn--Minkovski inequality in convex geometry.
-Our approach relies on the ``dominant lattice formula'', which yields a new bridge between the discrete nature of Betti numbers of parabolic affine Schubert varieties and the continuous nature of the geometry of convex polytopes.
+Let $W$ be an affine Weyl group with corresponding Weyl group~$W_f$ and $\prescript{f}{}{W}$ be the set of minimal representatives for the right cosets $W_f \backslash W$.
+Let $t_{\lambda}$ be the translation by a dominant coroot lattice element $\lambda$ and $\prescript{f}{}{b}_i^{t_{\lambda}}$ be the number of elements of length $i$ below $t_\lambda$ in the Bruhat order on~$\prescript{f}{}{W}$, which is the $2i$-dimensional Betti number of a Schubert variety in a certain affine Grassmannian.
+We show that the sequence $(\prescript{f}{}{b}_i^{t_{\lambda}})_i$ is ``asymptotically log-concave'' in the following sense: The sequence of discrete measures $(\mathfrak{m}_k)_k$ constructed from the $k$-fold dilated sequence $(\prescript{f}{}{b}_i^{t_{k\lambda}})_i$, as $k$ tends to infinity, converges weakly to a continuous measure obtained from a polytope $P^\lambda$.
+Moreover, the sequence of step functions $(S_k)_k$ of $(\prescript{f}{}{b}_i^{t_{k\lambda}})_i$ converges uniformly to the density function of this continuous measure.
+By Brunn--Minkowski inequality, this density is log-concave.